-Intercessor For the communities of St. John's and our companion relationships with the Anglican Church of Southern Africa and the Episcopal Diocese of Jerusalem.
-In the Diocesan Cycle of Prayer, for Church of St. Michael and All Angels, Adelphi.
-For Sean, our Presiding Bishop; Mariann, our Bishop; Eugene, our Assistant Bishop; and for all people whose lives reveal the image of Christ:

-People We thank you, living God.
+Intercessor For the communities of St. John's and our companion relationships with the Anglican Church of Southern Africa\ and the Episcopal Diocese of Jerusalem.
+In the Diocesan Cycle of Prayer, for St. Francis Church, Potomac.
+For Sean, our Presiding Bishop; Mariann, our Bishop; Eugene, our Assistant Bishop; and for all people whose lives reveal the image of Christ: People We thank you, living God.